-Since 2013, the Medici Archive Project has supported fifteen graduate fellows working at the archive.
-With the generous support of the Samuel H. Kress Foundation and Samuel Freeman Charitable Trust, MAP has assisted doctoral students at every stage of their research: from constructing an interesting and relevant research trajectory in the archives, taking advantage of under-used collections, to seeking out documents to plug holes in a dissertation nearing completion.
+Since 2013, the Medici Archive Project has supported graduate fellows working at the archive.
+With the generous support of the Samuel H. Kress Foundation, the Samuel Freeman Charitable Trust and the Eva Schler Fund, MAP has assisted doctoral students at every stage of their research: from constructing an interesting and relevant research trajectory in the archives, taking advantage of under-used collections, to seeking out documents to plug holes in a dissertation nearing completion.

 Time at the Medici Archive Project offices at the Archivio di Stato offers Fellows various opportunities for professional developments.
 Of particular note is the potential for establishing important contacts in their fields of interest.
-Fellows will numerous opportunities to meet and work with the many international senior scholars who gravitate around MAP.
-Ideally, at the end of their tenure at MAP, the Fellows will publish their work in the MAP peer-reviewed publication series or through one of our many institutional partners.
+Fellows will have numerous opportunities to meet and work with the many international senior scholars who gravitate around MAP.

 These calls tend to be made over the winter, with fellowships offered for the spring/summer and fall/winter of the following year.

-Details about open calls and applications details can be found here.
+Details about open calls and application process can be found here.